How to Make the Most of a Job Fair

 - Talk face to face with HR professionals who are difficult to reach

-- Save time and expense of mailing your résumé
+- Save time in getting your résumé to the right person

 - Meet with other job seekers and network in your profession